What in the World Is an Escrow Shortage?

 But if I’m only short X amount, why am I required to pay Y?
 Here’s a real-world scenario: I received my escrow analysis statement and it said I’m short $1,600.
 The only thing that changed is that my homeowners insurance went up by $800.
 Why am I paying double?

-Here’s the rub – the escrow account was short $800 to cover the payment for my insurance.
+Here’s what's happening: The escrow account was short $800 to cover the payment for my insurance.
 So I’ve got a deficit of $800.
 The other $800 makes up the difference for the future payment of my homeowners insurance.
 This will get me caught up and hopefully not in a shortage situation next year.
 Effectively, I’m paying $800 for last year and then $800 for this year.